Central High School (Oklahoma City, Oklahoma): Oklahoma City University School of Law

 One Bell Central served as Southwestern Bell and later SBC Communications' Oklahoma headquarters until 2005, when SBC Communications consolidated its Oklahoma City offices and vacated the building.
 SBC sold the building to the Oklahoma Farmers Union Mutual Insurance Company in 2005.
 The insurance company never fully occupied the space, and announced that it would sell the building in 2010.
 Oklahoma City University expressed interest in the building for an expansion of its campus, and Oklahoma City Public Schools sought to repurchase the building for use as administrative offices.
 Oklahoma City University outbid the school district, and purchased the building in 2012.

 Oklahoma City University renovated the building after purchasing it, and moved its law school to the building beginning in 2015.
-OCU Law established a museum on the third floor of the building, documenting the buildling's history.
+OCU Law established a museum on the third floor of the building, documenting the building's history.

 The Law School stop of the Oklahoma City Streetcar is located in front of the building.
 Streetcar service began in 2018, and operates daily.
 The Law School stop serves southbound streetcars towards Bricktown; northbound streetcars operate on Broadway Avenue, one block east.